 Battery Age

-As batteries age, their capacity diminishes, leading to shorter run times.
+As batteries age, their capacity decreases, resulting in shorter run times.
 Factors such as the number of charge cycles, temperature exposure, and overall usage patterns contribute to battery degradation over time.

 Temperature

 Battery performance is sensitive to temperature.
-Both extreme heat and cold can affect battery efficiency, leading to reduced run times.
+Both extreme heat and cold can impact battery efficiency, resulting in reduced run times.

 To ensure optimal performance, keep devices within recommended temperature ranges.
 This will help maintain battery capacity and extend run time.